6gorish/house-of-mourning-v2/content/event.md

 - No strobe lights or sudden flashing
 - This is a space for contemplation; respectful quiet is appreciated

-**Specific Needs:** If you have mobility, sensory, dietary, or other access needs, please contact us in advance at twoflaneurs.com@gmail.com.
+**Specific Needs:** If you have mobility, sensory, or other access needs, please contact us in advance at twoflaneurs.com@gmail.com.

 ---